fabric8-services/fabric8-wit/board_view.md

 ## Changes to the JSONAPI

 This section describes the API of the new service changes.
-It defines new entities available thru JSONAPI as well as the changes to existing endpoints.
+It defines new entities available through JSONAPI as well as the changes to existing endpoints.

 ### Board/Column Definition in the Space Template Response